Atomism from the 17th to the 20th Century

 Pierre Duhem (2002), in his classic analysis of the logic of nineteenth-century chemistry at the end of that century, construed it as being independent of, and offering no support for, atomism.
 Paul Needham (2004a, 2004b) has recently supported his case.
 Klein (2003, 18–20) notes that many of the pioneers of the developments in organic chemistry referred to combining volumes or portions or proportions rather than atoms.
 She attributes the productivity of the use of formulae to the fact that they ‘conveyed a building-block image of chemical proportions without simultaneously requiring an investment in atomic theories, together with the simplicity of their maneuverability on paper’ (2003, 35).

 A number of chemists involved in the early advances of organic chemistry who did adopt atomism expressed their ontological commitment to ‘chemical atoms’.
 In doing so they distinguished their theories from those brands of physical atomism that were in the tradition of mechanical or Newtonian atomism and which sought to explain phenomena in general, and chemistry in particular, by reference to a few physical properties of atoms.
 Chemical atoms had more in common with natural minima insofar as they were presupposed to have properties characteristic of the substances they were atoms of.
 Chemical atomism lent itself to the idea that it was developments in chemistry that were to indicate which properties were to be attributed to chemical atoms, as exemplified in the path that led to the property ‘valency’.
-Alan Rocke (1984, 10–15) interprets the use of formulae in organic chemistry as involving a chemical atomism that is weaker than physical atomism but stronger than a commitment only to laws of proportion.
+Alan Rocke (1984, 10–15 and 2013) interprets the use of formulae in organic chemistry as involving a chemical atomism that is weaker than physical atomism but stronger than a commitment only to laws of proportion.

 Dalton's atomism had given a line on just one property of atoms, their relative weight.
 But it is quite clear that they needed far richer properties to play there presumed role in chemistry.
 It was to be developments in chemistry, and later physics, that were to give further clues about what properties to ascribe to atoms.
 (We have seen how chemists came to ascribe the property of valency to them.)
 There was no viable atomistic theory of chemistry in the nineteenth century that was such that chemical properties could be deduced from it.
 The phenomenon of isomerism is often regarded as a success for atomism.
 (See Bird, (1998, p.
 152) for a recent example.)
 There are reasons to doubt this.
 The fact that there are chemical substances with the same proportional weights of the elements but with widely different chemical properties was a chemical discovery.
 It could not be predicted by any atomic theory of the nineteenth-century because no theory contained within its premises a connection between the physical arrangement of atoms and chemical properties.Isomerism could be accommodated to atomism but could not, and did not, predict it.